googleapis/api-linter/docs/rules/0123/name-never-optional.md

 # Resource name field never optional

-This rule enforces that the name field of resource messages is not labeled with proto3_optional.
+This rule enforces that the name field of a resource message is not labeled with proto3_optional.

 ## Details